zeusdawg/imperfect-bacon-test/README.md

 # Searching for Bacon

 This is a simple automated test that searches for bacon using Google.
-It utilizes Selenium IDE as it's very easy to use, and gives a good visual test results.
+It utilizes Selenium IDE as it's very easy to use, and gives good visual test results.
 It can also be used to create a simple test, and can be exported to a variety of languages to create a more in depth test that could, for example, be run on a server.

 ## Installation of Selenium IDE